-- Only charge what they can afford to pay back in full when the monthly statement arrives.
-Even if this goal is not met, they will at least be aware of the need to control credit spending.
+- Remind your teen to only charge what can affordly be repaid in full when the monthly statement arrives.
+Even if this goal is not met, at least be aware of the need to control credit spending.

 - Think of the credit card as an emergency source of funds for essential expenses.
-Sure, they may use the card frivolously at some point, but suggest they leave it at home when they anticipate situations where they could make poor spending decisions.
+Sure, your teen may use the card frivolously at some point, but it's best for your child to leave at home when your teen anticipate situations that could lead to poor spending decisions.

 Keep a low balance

-- If they carry a card balance, keep it below 25 percent of their available credit line.
-Credit rating agencies like cardholders to have a low credit balance that can be paid off easily.
+- If your teen carries a card balance, advise your student to keep it below 25% of the available credit line.
+Credit rating agencies like cardholders to maintain a low credit balance that can be paid off easily.
 A higher card balance could reduce their credit score.

 - Pay the credit card bill on time, every month.
-Do this even if they only make the minimum monthly payment.
-No piece of their credit report is more important than their payment history.
+Do this even if your teen only make the minimum monthly payment.
+No piece of the credit report is more important than payment history.

 - Avoid using the credit card for expensive cash advances or personal loans.
-These options often come with higher interest rates and additional fees, making it more difficult for your college student to pay off the balance.
+These options often come with higher interest rates and additional fees, making it more difficult to pay off the balance.